-The refrigerant head pressure, in the course of the freezing cycle, values change upon refrigerant type and according to the model in the air cooled version, being controlled by the temperature sensor probe located within the condenser fins.
-On the air cooled version, the condenser temperature sensor, when senses a rising of the condenser temperature beyond the pre-fixed limit, changes its electrical resistance and transmits a low voltage power flow to the Micro Processor of P.C.
+At average 21°C amb/15°C water temp. t he refrigerant head pressure, in the course of the freezing cycle, ranges between 16 and 14 bars (232-203 psig) being controlled by the temperature sensor probe located within the condenser fins (air cooled version) or, on the condenser tube coil (water cooled version).

+On the air cooled version, the condenser temperature sensor, when senses a rising of the condenser temperature beyond the pre-fixed limit, changes its electrical resistance and send a low voltage power flow to the Micro Processor of P.C.
 BOARD which in turn energizes, through a TRIAC, the FAN MOTOR.